 Google Sheets has a built-in function specifically for subtracting variables.
-It is called the Minus Function.
-It is a basic function and simple to use, but it does have limitations.
+MINUS is the standard subtract formula in Sheets.
+It is a basic and simple function, but it has limitations.
 You can only use this function to subtract two values.

-If one is working with a large data set and needs to subtract entire columns, there are a few methods.
+There are a few methods if one is working with a large data set and needs to subtract entire columns.

 Subtracting Whole Columns from Each Other.

-If you have a data set with 100 rows and want to get the total number from the data set, you can do this by using the sum function to sum the desired ranges.
+If you have a data set with 100 rows and want to get the total number from the data set, you can use the sum function to sum the desired ranges.

-For example, say your sales amounts are listed in Column C, and your tax amount is in column D, and you wanted to see what your total after-tax is subtracted.
+For example, say your sales amounts are listed in Column C, and your tax amount is in column D, and you want to see what your total after-tax is subtracted.
 Here is the subtraction formula in Google Sheets you would use:

 =SUM(C1:C100) - SUM(D1:D100)